Cristianojr9/soccer-news-bot/README.md

 # Sports Live Discord Bot

-A Discord bot that displays live sports games and their streaming information for various sports including:
+A Discord bot that displays live football matches using the football-data.org API.

-- Soccer
-- CS:GO
-- Table Tennis
-- NFL
-- NBA
-- MLB
+## Features

+- Shows all football matches for the day
+- Updates automatically at midnight
+- Displays match status, scores, and competition information
+- Caches data to respect API rate limits (10 calls per minute)

 ## Setup